 The source of X-rays in the PANalytical E5 analyzer is a 100-kV side window X-ray tube with a dual Scandium (Sc)/Tungsten (W) anode.
 Generated X-rays are focused on one of seven secondary targets in such geometry that polarized X-ray photons are used to excite a sample.
 These photons cause the ejection of inner shell electrons from the atoms in the sample.
 The vacancies are filled with outer shell electrons and the transitions result in the emission of X-rays, which are characteristic of each element present in the sample.
 These characteristic X-rays are detected in a solid-state Germanium (Ge) X-ray detector.
 Electrical charges generated by each entering detector photon are grouped into energy channels, counted, and displayed during analysis as a sample spectrum of X-ray counts versus energy.
 The characteristic peaks in the spectrum are superimposed on a background caused by the scatter of X-rays from the tube into the detector.
 The individual peak energies in the spectrum correspond to specific elements and peak areas are proportional to elemental mass loadings (although the relationships can become non-linear at high concentrations).
 Each spectrum is collected for the specified time and saved for further processing with the E5 software.
-Spectrum evaluation is done by non-linear least squares fitting based on the AXIL algorithm.2

-The E5 is a fully integrated spectrometer excelling in high-throughput, high-sensitivity analysis for multiple elements.
-The high-power excitation source and polarizing optical path provide low detection limits for many elements allowing analysis of small quantities of sample.
+Spectrum evaluation is done by non-linear least squares fitting based on the AXIL algorithm.2 path provide low detection limits for many elements allowing analysis of small quantities of sample.
 The system's gain correction method assures high analyzer stability; therefore, the calibrations can be done less frequently.
 Because XRF is a non-destructive technique, the samples can be reanalyzed multiple times.
 However, exposure to the vacuum may result in the loss of some volatile species (e.g. ammonia, nitrate, chlorine, bromine).